BinomialLLC/basis_universal/shader_deblocking/README.md

 Many variations and optimizations of this basic idea are possible. *Now shader engineers can directly impact memory consumption.* The better your deblocking shaders are tuned or your specific content, the bigger the ASTC block size you can ship.
 ASTC texture deblocking pixel shader engineering is now a memory optimization skill.

+--

+## Performance

+The deblocking shader itself can be put inside a dynamic `if` conditional, so the extra ALU/texture ops only kick in near block edges (which are the minority of samples at ASTC 12x12).
+The extra sample taps are spatially always near the center sample, so they'll hit the texture cache most of the time.
+In texture bandwidth bound rendering scenarios (quite common on mobile platforms), the extra ALU ops for deblocking likely come for "free".

 ---

 ## Screenshots - ASTC 12x12 Block Size